andrewodonovanucc/ai-literacy-scraper/README.md

 The tool runs as a pipeline with four stages, each of which can be executed independently or all together:

-1. **Scrape** — Searches jobs.ac.uk for academic roles (Lecturer, Professor, Instructional Designer, etc.) and collects job listings across all result pages.
+1. **Scrape** - Searches jobs.ac.uk for academic roles (Lecturer, Professor, Instructional Designer, etc.) and collects job listings across all result pages.
 Deduplicates by URL and saves to JSON.
-2. **Job Details** — Fetches the full text of each job posting by following the individual listing URLs.
+2. **Job Details** - Fetches the full text of each job posting by following the individual listing URLs.
-3. **Filter** — Scans job descriptions for AI-related terminology (e.g. `ai literacy`, `large language model`, `generative ai`, `chatgpt`) to identify postings that reference AI.
+3. **Filter** - Scans job descriptions for AI-related terminology (e.g. `ai literacy`, `large language model`, `generative ai`, `chatgpt`) to identify postings that reference AI.
-4. **Analyse** — Runs analysis across the filtered dataset to surface patterns and findings.
+4. **Analyse** - Runs analysis across the filtered dataset to surface patterns and findings.

-## Research context

-This tool supports a PhD investigation into demand for AI literacy skills within academic hiring.
-The core research question is whether — and how — higher education institutions are explicitly expecting staff to engage with AI in their roles.
-The source of truth is jobs.ac.uk, a UK-based academic jobs board with broad coverage across HEIs.

 ## Setup